-- 325.6.1 In sprint heats at OWG, WSC, JWSC and WC the unanimous decision of minimum two Jury members (including TD) equates to a Jury decision. - 325.6.2 Due to the timeline pressure of running successive heats it is not possible to allow protests during quarterfinals and semi-finals.
-Protests will only be accepted after the finals. - 325.6.3 During quarter- and semi-finals, ICR 224.7 does not apply.
+- In sprint heats at OWG, WSC, JWSC and WC the unanimous decision of minimum two Jury members (including TD) equates to a Jury decision. - Due to the timeline pressure of running successive heats it is not possible to allow protests during quarterfinals and semi-finals.
+Protests will only be accepted after the finals. - 325.6.3 During guarter- and semi-finals, ICR 224.7 does not apply.

-- 325.7.1 In case of competition interruption of qualification while competitors are still competing, the competition will be cancelled. - 325.7.2 In case of competition interruption during sprint heats before the last competitor of A-final has finished the race, the competition will be cancelled. - 325.7.3 In case interrupted and cancelled competition is re-scheduled, the qualification race must be carried out again.
+- In case of competition interruption of qualification while competitors are still competing, the competition will be cancelled.
+When the interruption is temporary, the jury can decide to resume the start. - In case of competition interruption during sprint heats before the last competitor of A-final has finished the race, the competition will be cancelled. - In case interrupted and cancelled competition is re-scheduled, the qualification race must be carried out again.